All Episodes

 All Reuters and all AP.

-George Bush's war on terrorism suffered a major setback today when George Bush fighting his war on terrorism overstepped his authority, blah, blah, blah.
+George Bush's war on terrorism suffered a major setback today when George Bush, fighting his war on terrorism, overstepped his authority, blah, blah, blah.

-So they I mean, the people reporting on this don't even really consider this to be legitimate.
+So they, I mean, the people reporting on this don't even really consider this to be legitimate.

-Bush is just a cowboy out there waging his own war, uh, and he's violating civil rights and human rights and every other kind of right there is in the process of doing so.
+Bush is just a cowboy out there waging his own war, and he's violating civil rights and human rights and every other kind of right there is in the process of doing so.

 And they honestly believe it.

-I don't I don't think they think this is a country at great danger, great risk in a dangerous world.
+I don't think they think this is a country at great danger, great risk in a dangerous world.

 I don't think they think that at all.

-I actually think that they think 9-11, eh, it's just, yeah, one of those indiscriminate things.
+I think that they're so focused narrowly and so short-sighted, I actually think that they think 9-11, eh, it's just, yeah, one of those indiscriminate things.

 It happened.